jnhansen/esahub/README.md

 | <code>--repair</code>                     | `doctor`        | redownload corrupt files
 | <code>--email</code>                      | `all`         | send email report
 | <code>--gui</code>                        | `all`         | use the GUI (by default runs in background)

+## Datetime parsing
+The following are examples of datetime formats that will be automatically parsed into a date or date range:

+The following single dates will be explicitly converted to the date range covering the given year, month, or day:
+* `2016`
+* `06/2018`
+* `2018/06`
+* `Sep 1, 2018`

+Date ranges may also be specified explicitly:
+* `2016 to 2017`
+* `Jan 2016 - Feb 2016`
+* `01/01/2016, 14/01/2016`

 ### Examples